Info & FAQ

 IMPORTANT INFORMATION!
 Read before you visit!

-Bear watching and photography from our hides is safe and easy!
-Children are welcome, but we do not recommend the activity for those under 7 years old.
-Silence must be maintained in the hide, so it may be good to prepare quiet entertainment for children, such as books or videos on a phone/tablet with headphones.
+Bear watching and photography from our wildlife hides is safe and easy!
+Children are welcome, though we do not recommend this activity for kids under 8 years old.
+Since silence must be maintained in the hide, it’s a good idea to bring quiet entertainment for children, such as books or videos on a phone/tablet with headphones.
+Please note that we are not a zoo or petting farm – all animals are wild creatures in their authentic natural habitat.

 INSURANCES